NavkarShah1137/mern-mini-project/README.md

 # mern-mini-project
 Mern Mini Project
+Name : Navkar Shah
+Roll : 16010120189
+Batch - MERN7
+No of people : 1

+Title :
 ## Food Delivery App

 This is a Web App which provides Services for food delivery created with **MERN** Stack